Gumball2415/nes-scribbles/nrom-dac-test/README.md

 ## Use

 Ensure that pin 30 is tied high before use.
+A good way to check is if the counters on screen are counting up.

 Measure the isolated voltage outputs of pins 1 and 2 at each iteration step.

 ## Compiling